AakarshB/Postgres-backup/README.md

 Create a storage account with a fileshare

 ### Step 2.
-Replace your Database creds.
+Replace your Database and azure storage account creds.

-Replace database creds in [pg-backup-Job.yaml]
+Replace database creds in [pg-backup-Job.yaml] and [secret.yaml]

 ### Step 3.
-Update the secret.yaml and pg-backup-job.yaml

-Update the secret.yaml and pg-backup-job.yaml with the DB and storage connectionstrings

-### Step 1.
 Replace the image name with the version specific to your PostgreSQL server.

 Below is an example of the image name which is specific to PostgreSQL version 11

 aakarsh94/postgresql-backup:v11 `

-### Step 5.
+### Step 4.
 Run the job

 Apply the job and secrets.yaml in your kubernetes cluster